-The rule of the thumb helps you master the skill.
+The rule of thumb helps you master the skill.
 Observe the moisture content so that you get to know how much it affects the wood.
 Consider the time of the year since wood shrinks more during winter and swells during summer.
 During the spring, it falls.

 Understanding the grain helps you estimate the age of your wood.
 Some irregularities come on the surface of the wood that tells you the age of the piece.
-The piece tells you if an item was by hand or machine.
+The piece tells you if an item was made by hand or machine.
 If the wood furniture was handcrafted, the details of the carvings do not match.

 Consider the style, shape, and size of the carving

 If the wood existed in an area for a certain period, trace the years it survived.
-If the tree died at a certain period, that means it was carved before.
+If the tree died at a certain period, it was carved before.
 Tools used to cut the wood leave traceable scars.